freego/solidus_scaffold/README.md

-SpreeScaffold
+SolidusScaffold
 =============

-A basic admin scaffold generator for Spree.
+A basic admin scaffold generator for Solidus.

-Creates a ready to use CRUD interface for your models inside Spree admin.
+Creates a ready to use CRUD interface for your models inside Solidus admin.

 Installation
 ============